Use of Mentor Public Library computing technology is a privilege. We reserve the right to protect that privilege from misuse or abuse.

 - Disrupting the use of the Internet by other patrons

 - Sending, receiving or displaying text or graphics which can be construed as obscene as defined by Ohio Revised Code 2907.01.

 Misuse of MPL’s technology to disrupt MPL network functions is strictly prohibited.
 Abuse of Mentor Public Library’s acceptable Internet use guidelines may result in revocation of the user’s technology privileges in addition to legal prosecution.

 Mentor Public Library provides free wireless access at the Main Library and Branches.
 We ask that laptop users follow these general policies:

-- Please turn off any audible sound if you use your laptop computers in the library, or use headphones.
+- Please turn off audible sound if you use your laptop computer in the library, or use headphones.
 The library does not provide headphones.

 - Signal strength and performance will vary within the library depending on the location of the equipment that produces the radio signals, so some areas of our buildings may not have wireless service or may have slower internet service.

 - Although the wireless internet service is usually available, it is not guaranteed and during times of high use or technical problems the wireless service may not be available.